 If you don’t sharpen your own knives or want to sharpen a knife very often, then ceramic will keep the keenest edge for the longest time.
 Ceramic can chip though so you have to exercise some care when deciding how to use your knife.

 One of the major advantages of ceramic and plastic knives is that they hold up well to corrosive environments.
 This is one of the properties that makes them so popular in kitchens since so many foods contain acids that can accelerate corrosion.
-Ceramic and plastic that is of good quality is also quite easy to clean.
+Quality ceramic and plastic knives are also quite easy to clean.

 If electrical hazards are a concern, this may be a time when it is nice to have a plastic or ceramic knife.